nmontalvan03/Note02.md/Note02.md

 # Question

-What would happen if one day all AWS services failed, although the system might go down for a while?
+What would happen if one day all AWS services failed ?